Camp Unirondack: Programming

 The camp also organizes week-long backpacking and canoeing trips throughout the summer.
-UU Congregations in the region may lease the camp for weekend retreats or meetings. or may visit the camp for “work/play weekends,” a low-key way to enjoy the woods and contribute to upkeep of the camp.
-Attendees spend Saturday morning cleaning and repairing facilities, and the rest of the weekend hiking, canoeing, or otherwise relaxing in the great outdoors.
+UU Congregations in the region may lease the camp for weekend retreats or meetings, or may visit the camp for "work/play weekends", a low-key way to enjoy the woods and contribute to the upkeep of the camp.
+Attendees spend Saturday morning cleaning and repairing facilities and the rest of the weekend hiking, canoeing, or otherwise relaxing in the outdoors.